-- 1. Single dose vials or prefilled syringes should be used as much as possible with safety needles. - 2.
-Multi-dose vials should not enter the patient exam room dose should be drawn out of the vial in the nurses' medication room or at the nurses' station and the individual syringe taken into the patient room (to prevent contamination of the vial).
+- 1. Single-dose vials or prefilled syringes should be used as much as possible with safety needles. - 2.
+Multi-dose vials should not enter the patient exam room the dose should be drawn out of the vial in the nurses' medication room or at the nurses' station and the individual syringe taken into the patient room (to prevent contamination of the vial).
 Multi-dose vials will be clearly labeled with the date that they were opened and will be disposed of 30 days after opening. - 3.
 A needle and syringe must be used only once.
 If more of the medication is needed a new needle and syringe must be used to draw up the med.

-Respiratory Hygiene:
+Respiratory Safety:

-- 1. Signs are posted at entrances and in patient care areas with instructions to patients with symptoms of respiratory infection to cover their mouths/noses when coughing or sneezing, use and dispose of tissue, and to perform hand hygiene. - 2.
+- 1. Signs are posted at entrances and in patient care areas with instructions to patients with symptoms of respiratory infection to cover their mouths/noses when coughing or sneezing, use and dispose of tissue, and perform hand hygiene. - 2.
 Tissues and no-touch receptacles for disposal of tissues are provided throughout the clinic. - 3.
-Hand-sanitizers are provided in the waiting rooms and public areas of the clinic for patient use. - 4.
+Hand sanitizers are provided in the waiting rooms and public areas of the clinic for patient use. - 4.
 Masks are offered to coughing patients and other symptomatic persons upon entry to the facility.
-Symptomatic patients will be placed in an exam room as soon as possible.
+Symptomatic patients will be placed in an exam room as soon as possible. - 5.
+Use PPE to protect the mucous membranes of the eyes, nose and mouth during procedures and patient-care activities that are likely to generate splashes or sprays of blood, body fluids, secretions and excretions.
+Select masks, goggles, face shields, and combinations of each according to the need anticipated by the task performed. - 6.
+Entering a room of a patient with suspected or confirmed SARS-CoV-2 infection should adhere to Standard Precautions and use a mask with N95 filters or PAPR, gown, gloves, and eye protection (i.e., goggles or a face shield that covers the front and sides of the face). - 7.
+Procedures that could generate infectious aerosols should be performed cautiously and avoided if appropriate alternatives exist.
+The number of staff present during the procedure should be limited to only those essential for patient care and procedure support.